• MEET OUR TEAM

 JAMES DUFFY...brings a passion for community engagement

 Originally from Oruro, Bolivia, Carla is passionate about helping people learn how to care for our environment and natural resources.
-She observes that by listening to local concerns, the scientific community is better able to take into consideration previously excluded perspectives from vulnerable communities, and share needed information to support effectively for decision-making.
+She finds that by listening to local concerns, the scientific community is better able to incorporate previously excluded perspectives from vulnerable communities, and share needed information to support effective decision-making.

 Carla has been interested in promoting stewardship of natural resources since she was a student, working with the Canaru Foundation on clean-up campaigns and organizing Earth Hour at her university.
 After getting her environmental engineering degree, she worked at Agua Sustentable, helping women leaders in the indigenous community to protect water quality in the Lake Titicaca region.
 She started a community water quality monitoring program, helping women learn how to monitor local water quality, carry out awareness campaigns and organize cleanups.
 At the end of the project she was able to publish her “Participative Monitoring Guide of Water Quality” .
 Carla also worked with Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), supervising the introduction of an experiment-based environmental education, science and technology program in primary schools in her hometown.

-Upon arriving in New Jersey in 2021, Carla immediately connected with environmental community here.
-PEACE NJ is fortunate that she found our organization!
-At PEACE NJ she has been a bridge to the Latino community in Hackettstown, NJ as our community coordinator.
-Carla is also completing her certificate in Environmental Stewardship; her internship focusses on translating community-oriented information about the importance of native plants into Spanish.
+Upon arriving in New Jersey in 2021, Carla immediately connected with environmental community here and PEACE NJ!
+As PEACE NJ's Project Coordinator, she has been a bridge to the Latino community in Hackettstown, NJ.
+Carla holds am Environmental Stewardship certificate; her internship focussed on developing community-oriented materials about the importance of native plants in Spanish.
+Carla also works with other organizations such as New Jersey Audubon and the NJ Native Plant Society.